Department for Culture, Media and Sport: 2012 Olympics

-2010–present
+2010–2022

 Following the 2010 general election, ministerial responsibility for the Olympics returned to the Secretary of State.
 Although Jeremy Hunt's full title was Secretary of State for Culture, Olympics, Media and Sport, the department's name remained unchanged.
 On 4 September 2012, Hunt was appointed Health Secretary in a cabinet reshuffle and replaced by Maria Miller.
 Maria Miller later resigned due to controversy over her expenses.
 Her replacement was announced later that day as Sajid Javid.

 After the 2015 general election, John Whittingdale was appointed as Secretary of State, tasked with initiating the BBC Charter review process.
 DCMS received full responsibility for the digital economy policy, formerly jointly held with BIS, and sponsorship of the Information Commissioner's Office from the Ministry of Justice.

 Whittingdale was replaced by Karen Bradley after the referendum on the UK's membership of the EU in July 2016.
 The Office for Civil Society moved from the Cabinet Office to DCMS as part of the same reshuffle.

-In January 2018, Matthew Hancock, previous Minister of State for Digital, was appointed Secretary of State as part of a Cabinet reshuffle.
+In January 2018, Matt Hancock, previous Minister of State for Digital, was appointed Secretary of State as part of a Cabinet reshuffle.
 In the 9 July 2018 reshuffle, Jeremy Wright became the Secretary of State.
 Nicky Morgan became Secretary of State in July 2019; she stood down as an MP at the 2019 United Kingdom general election but was ennobled as Baroness Morgan of Cotes and retained her position from within the House of Lords.
 As part of the 13 February 2020 reshuffle, Oliver Dowden MP was appointed Secretary of State for Digital, Culture, Media and Sport.
+Nadine Dorries succeeded on 15 September 2021.
+In July 2022, Dorries personally granted Grade II-listed status to a plaque of Cecil Rhodes which she believed is of "special historic interest".
+This decision attracted controversy.
+On 5 September 2022, in anticipation of the appointment of Liz Truss as Prime Minister, Dorries tendered her resignation as culture secretary.